 The ANCA-associated diseases are closely related and are distinguished by only a few clinical and pathologic criteria.

-Of patients with Wegener granulomatosis, 80-90% have findings positive for ANCA and almost all have a cANCA (anti-PR3).
-A negative test result for ANCA does not exclude the presence of Wegener granulomatosis.
+Of patients with granulomatosis with polyangiitis, 80-90% have findings positive for ANCA and almost all have a cANCA (anti-PR3).
+A negative test result for ANCA does not exclude the presence of this disorder.

 Churg-Strauss disease is characterized by allergic asthma and eosinophilia.
 Of patients with Churg-Strauss disease, 70-90% are positive for ANCA, primarily pANCAs.